tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Adventurer Feat

-You gain an extra daily use of the Regeneration spell for each Circle of Life talent you have.
+You gain an extra full recovery use of the Regeneration spell for each Circle of Life talent you have.
 This use does not expend a spell slot.

 ##### Champion Feat